mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 #### Results

-The internal accessibility scanning of a pre-production test system identified 0 urgent and 0 secondary non-conformance issues in 98.84% of nightly and ad-hoc scans throughout the year.
-In the remaining 1.16% of scans only secondary issues were uncovered, all of which were eliminated prior to code changes reaching production systems.
+The internal accessibility scanning of a pre-production test system identified 0 urgent and 0 secondary non-conformance issues in 98.65% of nightly and ad-hoc scans throughout the year.
+In the remaining 1.35% of scans only secondary issues were uncovered, all of which were eliminated prior to code changes reaching production systems.
 Production accessibility scanning identified 0 urgent and 0 secondary non-conformance issues for the entire year.

 #### Discussion

 As expected no urgent non-conformance issues were identified in either live production or pre-production test systems.
 In the rare occurrence that a secondary non-conformance issue was identified in testing, it was addressed and eliminated prior to reaching live production systems.
-The increase in issues uncovered in 2024 over 2023 is indicative of the rapid development currently occurring, especially with the emergence of AI technologies; however, it is a testament to the robust development and testing practices that none of these issues reached production systems.
+This incidence rate is congruent with that from 2024.

 ### Measure 22: FHIR API Documentation